Written by CorpsAfrica/Maroc Volunteer Ms. Salima Anjar

 Hello everyone, I hope that you read this blog and you are in the best condition.

-On November 14, 2021, I received a call from CorpsAfrica/Maroc staff telling me that I will join my site in the following two days.
-At that moment, I felt mixed feelings - joy, fear and enthusiasm.
-On the night of the 15th, I started packing my clothes and everything I will need in my new site.
+On November 14, 2021, I received a call from CorpsAfrica/Maroc staff telling me that I would join my site in the following two days.
+At that moment, I felt mixed feelings – joy, fear, and enthusiasm.
+On the night of the 15th, I started packing my clothes and everything I would need in my new site.
 My mother prepared some sweets for the road so I would not feel hungry.
 I went to sleep and, in the morning, I said goodbye to my family and headed towards Asni.
-That was our first destination and where we will meet the staff.
+That was our first destination and where we would meet the staff.

 The first person I met was Asmaa Berkia.
 When I saw her, I was so happy that I hugged her, then we took the double van to go to Ijjokak.
 As we got into the car to go to our host family’s we bid each other farewell and felt overwhelmed with longing.
 The staff started advising me to take good care of myself and to be responsible.
 When I heard that, I looked at Asmaa again and at Mr. Abdelaziz and started crying.
 We said goodbye to each other, and I entered the house of my host family, where there is no noise and no shouting.
 I just heard the murmuring of the valley’s water.